sherlock-audit/2023-02-openq-judging/README.md

 https://github.com/OpenQDev/OpenQ-Contracts/pull/113 and https://github.com/OpenQDev/OpenQ-Contracts/pull/116

+**jacksanford1**

+Lead Senior Watson comment on PR #113:

+> Changes look good.
+>
+> Token requirement has been simplified to just a whitelist.
+It makes the rest changes to support this revision. tokenAddressLimitReach method has been removed from DepositManagerV1. _tokenAddressLimit has been removed from TokenWhitelist constructor.
+TOKEN_ADDRESS_LIMIT has been removed along with it's setter.
+Tests have been updated to accommodate changes.

+Lead Senior Watson comment on PR #116:

+> Changes look good.
+Requires that funder is the issuer.
+This prevents a whole host of potential exploits in exchange for closing the otherwise open funding model.

 # Issue M-1: Non-whitelisted tokens cannot be added if the limit of token addresses is filled with whitelisted ones